Suspect in Colorado attack told police he researched for a year and targeted 'Zionist group'

 Authorities say they believe the suspect acted alone

-Authorities said they believe Soliman acted alone.
-He was also injured and taken to a hospital.
+Authorities said Sunday they believe Soliman acted alone and that no other suspect was being sought.
+No criminal charges were immediately announced but officials said they would move to hold Soliman accountable.
+He was also injured and was taken to the hospital to be treated.
 Authorities did not elaborate on the nature of his injuries, but a booking photo showed him with a large bandage over one ear.

 State and federal authorities planned to hold a news conference Monday afternoon.